edgar-code-repository/spring-boot-contracts-microservice/README.md

 CONTRACTS MICROSERVICE
 -----------------------------------------------------------------------------------

-Microservicio que recupera información de contratos.
+Microservice that retrieves data about contracts of clients.

-Aplicación desarrollada con Java 8, Spring Boot 2, Gradle y Lombok.
+Built with Java 8, Spring Boot 2, Gradle and Lombok.

 -----------------------------------------------------------------------------------